WNYZ-LD: Analog-to-digital conversion

 All low power and translator television stations were required to shut down all analog television transmission by July 13, 2021.
 The station had construction permits to build its digital television transmitter.
 The station ended its programing on July 13, 2021, at 11:14 p.m. as part of the FCC mandated shutdown, permanently shutting down its transmitters just hours later.
 NY Radio Korea announced that the radio service would continue to be aired on other radio stations, including WVIP via HD Radio, WVIP's translator station W268BY at 101.5 FM in Queens, as well as on other digital services.
-WNYZ-LP became the last analog television station to sign off in the New York Metropolitan area.
+WNYZ-LP became the last analog television station to sign off in the New York metropolitan area.

 The station began working on converting into a digital transmission in September 2021.
 On October 22, 2021, WNYZ-LP returned to the air with a new digital transmitter (the station had delays in receiving the equipment due to the COVID-19 pandemic).
 On January 28, 2022, WNYZ-LP changed its call sign to WNYZ-LD.
+On July 20, 2023, an FCC "Report and Order" included this station as one of 13 "FM6" stations allowed to continue to operate an FM radio broadcast, as a "ancillary or supplementary" service.
+Due to WVIP being sold to a religious broadcaster, WNYZ-LD moved its simulcast to WXBK-HD3.